liningtonlab/article-pipeline-docs/docs/data_publishing_and_sharing.md

 ## From Submission to NP Card

 - Submissions often include multiple compounds that were discovered and put through the drag-and-drop system together.
 Completed submissions will be have each of their compounds published as a separate NP-Card on https://np-mrd.org/.

-- We recommend the following format for displaying your NP Cards in publications:
+- We recommend the following format for displaying your NP-MRD IDs in the data availability statement of publications:

   "The NMR data for compounds 1-4 have been deposited in the Natural Products Magnetic Resonance Database (<a href="np-mrd.org/">np-mrd.org</a>) under accession numbers NP0331529, NP0017652, NP0017654, NP0331530."

 ## When Data Published in the Database